Accra: Economy

 The sectors of Accra's economy consist of the primary, secondary (manufacturing, electricity, gas, water, construction) and tertiary sectors (supermarkets, shopping malls, hotel, restaurant, transportation, storage, communication, financial intermediation, real estate service, public administration, education, health and other social services).
 The tertiary service sector is the city's largest, employing about 531,670 people.
 The second-largest, the secondary sector, employs 22.34% of the labour force, or around 183,934 people.
 12.2% of the city's workforce are reportedly unemployed, totalling around 114,198 people.

-Primary sector

-Licensed and Commercial fishing vessels off the coast of Accra.

-Accra's smallest economic sector, the primary sector, employs approximately 91,556 people.
-The predominant economic activities are fishery and urban agriculture, with fishery accounting for 78% of production labour.
-Urban agriculture in Accra centres on the growth of vegetables, several crops and poultry.
-The fishery industry is the most important sub-sector, with 10% of the catch being exported and the rest consumed locally.
-The industry is characterised by extreme seasonableness, operating primarily between June and September.
-Although most deep-water Atlantic fishing around Accra takes place in the June–September period, fishery operations take place close to the shore throughout the year, and there are clear indications of the depletion of fish stocks in the near future.
-Fishing operations are most prominent at the Jamestown, La, Teshie, Nungua and Chorkor fishing shores.

 Education

 Pre-school

 Pre-school comprises nursery and kindergarten.
 In 2001, there were 7,923 children (3,893 girls and 4,030 boys) in pre-schools in Accra.
 In 2010, the enrolment rate at Pre-school was 98%.
-Pre-schools are regulated by the Ministry of Employment and Social Welfare, and are mostly privately owned and operated.
-In 2001, there were 62 government-owned pre-schools in the Accra metropolis.

 Primary school

 Primary school enrolment of girls is higher than that of boys.
 In 2010, the enrollment rate at primary school level was 95%.

 Junior high school (JHS)

-The Junior High School is part of Ghana's basic education program.
-Its nationwide implementation began on 29 September 1987.

 In the 2001/2002 academic year, 61,080 pupils had enrolled in Accra, representing 57.17% of the 129,467 school-age 12–to-14-year-olds.
 In 2010, the enrolment rate at Junior high school level was 95%.
-The ratio of girls is also higher at this level.
+The ratio of girls is higher at this level.